AntjeInTech2022/pern/README.md

 ## MVP

 - Lading Screen: Screen showing title and logo of your App
-- List Screen: Screen showing result of your API list endpoint, logged in users can create new Items
+- List Screen: Screen showing result of your API list endpoint, logged in users can create new items
 - Log in / Register Screen: having a registration / login feature by email and password
 - Profile Screen: Display user informations, user can edit his own information (optional)
 - Details Screen: Screen showing details according to the the id of the element, showing comments, having a 'Like/Unlike' button, logged in users can edit or delete their own content (optional)